adgear/html5_zip_file/README.md

 ## Security

-A first layer of security is provided by imposing sensible limits on :size_unpacked, :entry_count, :path_length and :path components via {HTML5ZipFile::File#validate}.
+A first layer of security is provided by imposing sensible limits on :size_unpacked, :entries, :path_length and :path_components via {HTML5ZipFile::File#validate}.

 ### Zip entry metadata